 It’s up to you to choose with whom to source and trust your floral designs with and why.
 All the options are valid.
 The results, however, are drastically different.

-Use a Walmart florist and you’ll get a poof of babys breath and standard roses, not dissimilar to bouquets in every grocery store across America.
+Use a Walmart florist and you’ll get a poof of babys breath and standard/bodega roses, not dissimilar to bouquets in every grocery store across America.

 Use an Ikea florist and you’ll get a trendy bouquet of garden roses and maybe some succulents, not dissimilar to bouquets popping up on Pinterest every minute.

 Use a master craftsman and you’ll get a bouquet that is grown specifically for you, crafted with dozens of varieties of blooms and foliage you may have never even known existed.
 It’s exquisite.
 It’s truly one-of-a-kind.
 There are no Pins that look just like it, and you certainly would never find it in a grocery store.
 You’ll love sharing its unique story with your guests who will be commenting continually on how beautiful your flowers are and how “you” they are.
 Because they are.